 Each session includes seven weekly classes scheduled from 12:00-2:00pm (EST)

 A 7-Week Executive Survey Course for Medical Product Donation Professionals

-The Global Health & Development Essentials course is intended as an introduction and orientation to international development policies and practices for professionals responsible for some aspect of their organizations’ medical product donation programs.
-Participants will gain an improved understanding of the global health policy environment in low and lower middle income countries; learn about the global frameworks and key players providing sustained humanitarian assistance and response for global health and health systems; explore the dynamics and coordination of international disaster and pandemic response, and complexities of medical product donation programs withn these contexts and existing frameworks.
+The Global Health & Development Essentials course is intended as an introduction and orientation to international development policies and practices.
+Participants will gain an improved understanding of the global health policy environment in low and lower middle income countries; learn about the global frameworks and key players providing sustained humanitarian assistance and response for global health and health systems; explore the dynamics and coordination of international disaster and pandemic response, and complexities of medical product donation programs within these contexts and existing frameworks.

 ELIGIBILITY There are no specific prerequisites for the Global Health & Development Essentials course; participants need no previous instruction in global health or surrounding disciplines.
 It is presumed that the trainees will come to the course with a diverse set of educational and professional backgrounds, and that the course’s content will improve their ability to design, influence or implement their organization’s medical product donation programs for maximum impact on health outcomes in vulnerable communities around the world.

 FORMAT The GHDE course will be delivered through an exclusively ‘distance’ format: live lectures and supporting materials broadcast online at designated times, and the recorded sessions also available via streaming at the convenience of the trainee.
 Each 90-minute lecture will be followed by a 30-minute discussion session for those participants taking part at time of original broadcast.
 Lecture presentations, recordings and notes will be available online, as well as source materials, supplemental reading, and a list of other essential resources for the trainee.

 MODULE 1: Introduction to Global Health & Health Disparities around the World